madeleinedarbyshire/CMP3035/docs/_workshops/workshop1.md

 ## Exporting components
 1. Create a new folder at the root of your project called _components_ .

-2. Within that new folder, create a new file called _Categories.js_ .
+2. Within that new folder, create a new file called _Category.js_ .

 3. At the top of the file import the following in `'react-native'`: